Visiting the Palace of Versailles: A Complete Guide from Paris

 From the Mercury Room, we moved to the War Room, located at one end of the Hall of Mirrors.
 If the Mars Room was about war as mythology, this room was about war as policy.
 Designed by Jules Hardouin-Mansart, it was Louis XIV's actual office where he planned military campaigns.

 The ceiling shows Victoria, goddess of victory, crowning Louis.
 Surrounding panels depict more scenes of the king trouncing various enemies.
-The room is decorated with actual trophies of war—cannons, standards, weapons—taken from defeated armies.
+Inside the room is decorated with actual trophies of war—cannons, standards, weapons—taken from defeated armies.

 From the War Room, you get your first breathtaking view down the Hall of Mirrors.
 It's a strategic placement—after discussing war, you walk into a gallery that represents the ultimate peace and prosperity that war (theoretically) brings.